isaacnmm/pestpolicy-hugo2XX/content/posts/best-motherboard-for-i5-7600k/index.md

 In fan control, each header has both 3-pin and 4-pin and thus can control the temperature inputs and acoustics, or GP temperature that you can assign.
 Pros:
 - ASUS motherboard will have superior support and Bios firmware updates.
-- Supports�customized 3D printed panels
+- Supportscustomized 3D printed panels
 - Beautiful build and layout
 - Top UEFI BIOS build
 Cons: